gertvv/gemtc/README.md

 --------

 The build has only been tested on Ubuntu GNU/Linux.
 You need R, make, and wget.
-To build and install the R package, simple 'make install'.
+To build and install the R package, simply 'make install'.

-The required mtc-mcmc JAR file is automatically retrieved from the maven repository, so the build in independent from the Java build.
+The required mtc-mcmc JAR file is automatically retrieved from the maven repository, so the build is independent from the Java build.